Homemade granola base

 A couple of notes:

-• When spreading the uncooked granola mix onto your sheet pan, make sure to leave some holes in the middle of the pan.
+• When spreading the raw granola mix onto your sheet pan, make sure to leave some holes in the middle of the pan.
 If you spread it as one large mass, the middle will be undercooked while the edges start to burn.
 With some holes and thinner spots in the middle, you’ll get a more even bake and better chunks in your final product!

 Cashew and blueberry granola is so fast and easy to make at home.
 There’s also less sugar and preservatives than in store bought versions AND you can customize the nuts, berries, and other add-ins with whatever you like best! #meandthemoose #granola…